GreyNoise-Intelligence/greynoise-fluentbit-lua/README.md

 #### Environment Variables (required)

 This fiter uses environment variables to configure the ability to drop records directly in the filter.
-If you do not wish to drop records in the filter you can use the FluentBit [Rewrite Tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter to construct rules which re-tag records based on the appended metadata so they can be dropped or routed appropriately.
+If you do not wish to drop records in the filter you can use the Fluent Bit [Rewrite Tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter to construct rules which re-tag records based on the appended metadata so they can be dropped or routed appropriately.

 * `GREYNOISE_API_KEY` - GreyNoise API key to use for HTTP requests.
-* `GREYNOISE_IP_FIELD` - Named field from the FluentBit parser to use for IP lookups.
+* `GREYNOISE_IP_FIELD` - Named field from the Fluent Bit parser to use for IP lookups.
 * `GREYNOISE_LUA_LOG_LEVEL` - Lua logging level (info/error/warning/debug)
 * `GREYNOISE_LUA_CACHE_SIZE` - The number of IP records to cache in-memory before overwriting.
 * `GREYNOISE_DROP_RIOT_IN_FILTER` - Drop records directly in the filter that return true for the `/v2/riot` endpoint.